 About Nona Brown

-With the success of Songs from my Journal Volume 1, Nona is excited to share Songs from my Journal Volume 2.
-The project features some of the Bay Area’s finest vocalists and musicians performing songs all written by Nona.
+Following the success of “Songs from my Journal Volume 1,” Nona released “Songs from my Journal Volume 2” in 2022.
+The project showcased the exceptional vocalists and musicians of the Bay Area, performing songs penned by Nona herself.

 The year 2023 was a whirlwind for Nona, marked by new music releases and an inspiring documentary film.
 Her single “It Takes a Miracle,” co-written with Cindy Paulos, was released on October 1st, dedicated to breast cancer survivors.
 As a survivor herself, Nona’s journey was beautifully captured in the documentary film “It Takes a Miracle (Sound of Survivors),” released in October.
 This powerful film weaves together the stories of four women who share the common threads of music, resilience, breast cancer, and survivorship, delivering a message of hope and strength.

 The release of her second single, “Born A King,” features a beautiful duet with her daughter, Sammie “Honey” Brown.

 Nona’s amazing music career includes international performances at prestigious festivals like the Umbria Jazz Festival, Porretta Soul Festival, and Maspalomas Costa Canaria Soul Festival.
 She has also lent her talents as an arranger and background vocalist to the 2022 GRAMMY Award-winning Best Children’s Album, “Falu: A Colorful World,” and earned a 2022 Telly Award for her co-written “Black Lives Matter” music video with Tony Saunders.